Falanan/Onmyoji_Automation/README.md

 Down sampled images for button template.

 Then generate gaussian pyramids for each different resolution templates.
-For demostrition purpose, I only make the gaussian pyramid for 128 x 128 resolution.
+For demonstration purpose, I only make the gaussian pyramid for 128 x 128 resolution.

 <img src="https://github.com/Falanan/Onmyoji_Automation/blob/main/readme_file_pics/gp_128.png?raw=true">

+### Image processes

+Image procedures are pretty the same as tamplate processing.